seebeen/letter-avatars/readme.txt

 **Features**

-* Works anywhere - Plugin hooks into get_avatar function, so the avatar size is preserved
+* Works anywhere - Plugin hooks into pre_get_avatar function, so the avatar size is preserved
 * Highly customizable - You can change colors, letter font, as well as the font size
 * Stylish - You can change the background and letter colors or you can randomize them for all the avatars
-* Lightweight - Plugin does not use any external stylesheets, or js files.
-It only adds a small inline css part in your header
+* Lightweight - Plugin does not use any external stylesheet, image, or js files.
+It only adds a small inline css in your header
-* Highly compatible - Wou don't have to edit your theme / plugin files, it works automatically and plays nice with other plugins
+* Highly compatible - You don't have to edit your theme / plugin files, it works automatically and plays nice with other plugins

 == Installation ==

 1. Upload letter-avatars.zip to plugins via WordPress admin panel, or upload unzipped folder to your plugins folder
 2. Activate the plugin through the "Plugins" menu in WordPress
-3. Go to Settings->Discussion to manage the options
+3. Go to Settings->Letter Avatars to manage the options

 == Frequently Asked Questions ==

-Currently none
+= Can I disable gravatars and use Letter Avatars for all comments? =

+Yes you can.
+By default, Letter Avatars are used only for users without gravatar, but you can change that in user settings.

+= Can I change the font for my Avatars? =

+By default, Letter Avatars will be displayed in your theme font, but you can change that in plugin settings.

+= Does this plugin work with bbPress / BuddyPress? / wpDiscuz =

+At the moment, no. This feature is planned and will be implemented in one of the next versions

+= What does the user lock-in option do? =

+If you enable user lock-in (when random colors are enabled), each user will have his own unique color which will be used for all the comments.

 == Screenshots ==

-1. Plugin in action

-2. Plugin settings
+1. Plugin settings page

-=
+2. Random colored avatars with user lock-in

+3. Gravatars displayed alongside letter avatars

 == Changelog ==